Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory

 \subsection{Acknowledgement}

-We thank Siu-Cheong Lau, Todor Milanov, Yongbin Ruan for enlighting discussions on various aspects of elliptic orbifolds and modular forms, and particularly Yongbin Ruan for very helpful advice during different stages of this work.
+We thank Murad Alim, Siu-Cheong Lau, Todor Milanov, Yongbin Ruan, Emanuel Scheidegger, Hsian-Hua Tseng, Shing-Tung Yau and Don Zagier for enlightening discussions on various aspects of elliptic orbifolds and modular forms, and particularly Yongbin Ruan for very helpful advice during different stages of this work.
+Part of the work was done when Y. Shen was a Project Researcher at Kavli IPMU and J. Zhou was a graduate student at the mathematics department at Harvard.

-The second author would like to thank Murad Alim, Hossein Movasati, Emanuel Scheidegger, Shing-Tung Yau for fruitful discussions and collaborations on related projects.
-He thanks in particular Murad Alim and Shing-Tung Yau for constant support and encouragement, and for sharing with him their insights on the similarity between correlation functions and modular forms.
-He also thanks Don Zagier for extremely inspiring conversations on modular forms while participating the thematic program Calabi-Yau Varieties: Arithmetic, Geometry and Physics at the Fields Institute.

-Part of the work was done when the first author was a Project Researcher at Kavli IPMU and the second author was a graduate student at the mathematics department at Harvard.
 We would like to thank both institutions for providing an excellent research atmosphere.

-\section{Quasi-modular forms and Ramanujan identities\footnote{The second author is in debt to Professor Don Zagier for extremely helpful discussions on topics on modular forms.}}
+Y. Shen is partially supported by NSF grant DMS-1159156.
+J. Zhou is supported by the Perimeter Institute for Theoretical Physics.
+Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development and Innovation.